NabinPrasadDhungana/Blog-Website/README.md

-# 🚀 Blog API Project
+# 🚀 Blog Website Project

 A powerful, feature-rich Blog Application backend built with **Django** and **Django Rest Framework (DRF)**.
 This project provides a robust API for content management, user interactions, and authentication, designed to be scalable and developer-friendly.